Favicons are something we’ve all seen, whether we know what they are or not.

 - If you’re looking at the HTML code of a website that has a favicon, you’ll see it in the <head> tag, and in the form:

-- You may also see additional favicon.png sizes in the code, to accommodate different apps and devices, we'll be getting into this a bit later on in this post.
+This helps your site display crisp icons in browsers on phones, tablets, and large screens. - You may also see additional favicon.png sizes in the code, to accommodate different apps and devices, we'll be getting into this a bit later on in this post.
 Favicons aren’t limited to browser tabs and can be seen in other places that list or display websites.

 - You’ll find favicons in your browser’s history.
 Whether you’re using Chrome, Safari, Firefox, or any other capable browser, a favicon will appear next to the website it represents.
-Here is how they look in Google Chrome:

 - Favicons also appear in Google search results and autosuggest in the search bar, as well as bookmark dropdowns and browser toolbars.
 In these busy lists, favicons allow us to identify websites without even having to read any of the text.

-How to use favicons — the right way
+How to implement favicons

 Favicons serve as visual guides, creating a more consistent user experience and overall brand identity.
 Just as you put effort into the harmony of CSS styles that come together in a web design, you should also pay attention to how a favicon fits into your overall theme and branding.